MicrosoftDocs/customer-insights/topics/preview/advanced-SDK-implementation.md

 [!INCLUDE [cc-beta-prerelease-disclaimer]( ../includes/cc-beta-prerelease-disclaimer.md)]

-This page guides you through advanced scenarios to consider when instrumenting your website with a Dynamics 365 Customer Insight engagement insights capability SDK.
+This page guides you through advanced scenarios to consider when instrumenting your website with a Dynamics 365 Customer Insights engagement insights capability SDK.

 ## Setting user details for your event